Guidelines and Rules.

-Online application forms will be available via the NZBA website.
+Online application forms will be available via the NZBA or Convention website.

 The closing date for entries will be advertised and no late entries can be accepted.
 Photographs of the Award winning and merit trees will be displayed on the NZBA website.